- There is no exact count of how many snakes live in the United States.

 - The state of Alaska has zero snake species.

-- Texas wins with 68 species of snake!
+- Texas has the most snakes, with 68 species of snake present!

 Snakes are found all over the United States.
 But how does the snake population by state break down?
 In this roundup, we’ve listed the number of snake species you can expect to see in each U.S. state.
 But first, let’s talk about the snake population, numbers, and how they are counted.